diffusiondata/blog-steering-wheel/README.md

 For more information see the Push Technology blog post:
 [Creating a Dynamic Diffusion Demo using Real Time Gaming Hardware](http://www.pushtechnology.com/2014/09/18/creating-dynamic-diffusion-demo-real-time-gaming-hardware/) (18 September 2014)

-# Publisher
+# Publishing client

 Connects to the Diffusion server using the *Unified API*.
-It streams data about the car and the driver's use of the steer wheel to topics on the server.
+It streams data about the car and the driver's use of the steering wheel to topics on the server.
 To do this it uses the following features:

 - **TopicControl**: To create the topics to which we're going to publish.
 - **Topics**: To check whether the topics have already been created.
 It does this using the